 scrotal temperatures may decrease sperm count and

-- Try to control fever when you are ill.
+- Try to relieve fever when you are ill.
 High fever has been known

 to have a harmful effect on sperm for 2 to 3 months afterward.
 (Sperm take this

 long to grow from germ cells to mature sperm.)